-Each day we lose more than 22 veterans to suicide in the United States, that’s nearly one every hour.
+Each day we lose roughly 20 veterans to suicide in the United States, that’s nearly one every hour.
 20% of the nation’s suicide deaths are veterans.
 AFSP is dedicated to working to stop this trend.

 Using this theory, Dr. Liu proposed that the use of injected substances, as opposed to other methods of using the same drugs, like smoking or inhaling, may be a marker for greater suicide risk.

 Project 2025 will provide new insights into which strategies can most effectively fight suicide and save lives.

 On World Suicide Prevention Day, we reaffirm our belief that mental health is an essential part of overall health, and together, we renew our commitment to supporting and empowering all Americans to seek the care they need.

 Dr. Jennifer Hughes and her mentor Dr. Joan Asarnow developed the SAFETY Program, a novel social-ecological treatment that includes cognitive behavioral therapy.